 About The Audit:

-The Department of City Planning is currently engaged in an audit to identify inequity and bias within the City's permanent collection of public art, monuments, and memorials.
+The Department of City Planning is currently engaged in a multi-tiered audit process to identify inequity and bias within the city's permanent collection of public art, monuments, and memorials; to facilitate community engagement and action; and to implement changes to future policy and planning.

 About The Process: